PikaSannnnn/UCSDECE202IntanInterface/README.md

 Our objective is to effectively measure the frequency of high power signals per time period and classify it as flexing or resting based whether it passes a threshold.
 After some research, it is found that CWT has high performance results and is effective for our objective in detecting the presence of high power signals at higher frequencies.
 I used this to help understand and implement the CWT components: https://www.youtube.com/watch?v=qoMDpSatG7M.
 All references for research are provided in the [references](#references).

 **Choosing the correct wavelet:**
 A graph of each different wavelets are provided.
 The same recording data and timestamps were used for each with 60% resting and 40% flexing.
 The recording used was pre-captured and is the same as the EMG recording used for Lab 5 W2-5pm, provided in the reference.
 The frequency range was determined by `np.arange(1, 28, 4)` which gives a total of 32 frequency entries.
 This was the set of parameters that gave the best and clearest plot.
+After further testing, this scale is the best and focusing the frequency at 25Hz seems to the safest (observe the last 2 wavelet spectrograms for a different recording).
     <details>
         <summary>Wavelets (Click to View Plots)</summary>
         <ul>